Bread Dad

 Deliciously Sweet Cornbread Muffins

-Our muffin recipe is simple to make.
-It should take you only 5-10 minutes or so to prepare and clean up.
+My muffin recipe is simple to make.
+It takes me about 5-10 minutes or so to prepare and clean up (excluding the baking time of course).
 Please be aware that this is an oven-baked recipe.
 It is not made with a bread machine.
-You will also find a printable and “pin-able” recipe at the bottom of this page.
-If you liked this recipe, we hope you will leave a comment below and give us a 5 star rating.
+FYI – You will also find a printable and β€œpin-able” recipe at the bottom of this page.

-Ingredients – Easy Sweet Cornbread Muffins Recipe
+Ingredients – Sweet Cornbread Muffins Recipe

-• 1 Cup – Milk (lukewarm)
+• 1 Cup – Milk (warm)

 • 8 Tablespoons – Unsalted Butter (softened)